tagtag

 By: Michael Rose

 Claims against municipalities in New York involve unique legal issues and often present certain challenges.
-Examples of municipalities and municipal agencies include cities within the State of New York (e.g. NYC), school districts, public transportation agencies, public hospitals, fire departments, etc.
+Examples of municipalities and municipal agencies include cities within the State of New York (e.g., NYC), school districts, public transportation agencies, public hospitals, fire departments, etc. Call our Municipal liability lawyers to discuss compensation if you’ve been injured on a municipal property and it wasn’t your fault.

 Before filing a personal injury lawsuit, a claimant must serve the responsible municipal entity with a legal document called a Notice of Claim.
-A Notice of Claim has special requirements, including strict time deadlines.
-Specifically, a claimant has only 90 days from the date of the accident to file the Notice of Claim.
-If a claimant fails to meet this 90 day deadline, the claim could be barred.
+A Notice of Claim has special requirements.
+These include strict time deadlines.
+Specifically, a claimant has only 90 days from the accident date to file the Notice of Claim.
+The claim could be barred if a claimant fails to meet this 90-day deadline.
 Section 50-e of the general municipal law states:

 In any case…against a public corporation, as defined in the general construction law, or any officer, appointee or employee thereof, the Notice of Claim shall comply with and be served in accordance with the provisions of this section within ninety days after the claim arises; except that in wrongful death actions, the ninety days shall run from the appointment of a representative of the decedent’s estate (N.Y.
 GMU.
 LAW § 50-e)